avitorio/outstatic/apps/web/outstatic/content/docs/introduction.md

 - **Status**: your Document can be in either `published` or a `draft` status.
 Published Documents are visible on your website.

 - **Author**: who created the Document.
-This field is automatically populated with your Github name and avatar, though it can be edited.
+This field is automatically populated with your GitHub name and avatar, though it can be edited.

 - **URL Slug** (optional): this is automatically created based on the Document title, but it can also be edited.